Simularia/simulariatools/cran-comments.md

 ## Resubmission

+This is a resubmission.
+In this version I have:

-Fix CRAN canonical URL for package in README.md
+* Fixed CRAN canonical URL for package in README.md

 ## R CMD check results